Creating event rules

 When you choose the Send Trap Action event action type, SNMP traps are sent or forwarded to an external trap destination.
-By defining a trap distribution list (or a trap destination and trap profile details), trap messages are send to a specific trap listeners when events meet the defined filter criteria.
+You can define a trap distribution list (or a trap destination and trap profile details.
+When events meet the defined filter criteria, the trap messages are sent to the trap listeners specified in the distribution list.

 To set SMS Event Rule Action: